IBCDBS/medchecker/devops/README.md

 ##Continous Integration

 Bamboo is atlassian's build server which provides provides continuous integration, along with organizing automated builds, testing, and deployments within a single build plan/workflow.
-Bamboo used in conjunction with Jira, provides our team traceability from idea inception, to code deployment.
+Bamboo used in conjunction with JIRA, provides our team traceability from idea inception, to code deployment.

 ####Bamboo, Grunt, Bower, NPM, and Maven